zzzprojects/Eval-Expression.NET/docs2/pages/troubleshooting/md5-exception.md

 Contact us and we will send you a new key supporting FIPS: {% include infozzzprojects-email.html %}

-Why don’t we generated key compatible with FIPS by default?
+Why don't we generated key compatible with FIPS by default?
 Because it will not be supported for a client machine with Windows XP or below.

 #### Disable FIPS